vince-styling/Netroid/README.md

 ### ImageLoader

-similarly, **ImageLoader** should be singleton and also init with Application :
+Similarly, **ImageLoader** should be singleton and also init with Application :

 ```java
 public class YourApplication extends Application {